Sugar’s New Customer Journey Plugin

 A customer journey map is a visual diagram of the way your customers engage with you throughout the buying cycle.
 From the time they learn your company’s name or find you on Google, all the way to the time they purchase their first product/service from you, and even beyond that.
 The more touch points you normally have with a customer, the more complex your customer journey will be.
 Customer journey mapping is currently a popular activity to put your organization in the shoes of your customers, with a goal of improving the customer experience.
 Here are some examples:

-This customer journey maps out the experience of a traveller on the San Francisco Muni (public transportation) in a very simple, graphical way.
+This customer journey maps out the experience of a traveler on the San Francisco Muni (public transportation) in a very simple, graphical way.

 This is a more complex customer journey map that specifies who the customer is, what their personality traits are, and what they experience at each stage of their journey as they purchase internet service.